Seymour Fleming: Early life and family

 Fleming was the younger daughter and coheir of the Irish-born Sir John Fleming, 1st Baronet (d.
 1763), of Brompton Park (aka Hale House, Cromwell House), Middlesex, and his wife, Jane Coleman (d.
 1811).
 She was probably named after her maternal grandmother, Jane Seymour, elder sister of Edward Seymour, 8th Duke of Somerset.
 They were younger children of Sir Edward Seymour, 5th Baronet, who was a direct descendant of Edward Seymour, 1st Duke of Somerset (c.1500–1552), the eldest brother of Jane Seymour, the third wife of King Henry VIII.

-Her father and two of her sisters died when she was five, and she and her surviving sister were then brought up by their mother, who remarried in 1770 to Edwin Lascelles, 1st Baron Harewood, a rich sexagenarian whose wealth derived from sugar plantations in the West Indies.
+Her father and two of her sisters died when she was five, and she and her surviving sister were then brought up by their mother, who married in 1770 Edwin Lascelles, 1st Baron Harewood, a rich sexagenarian whose wealth derived from sugar plantations in the West Indies.
 Her elder sister, Jane Stanhope, Countess of Harrington, was noted for being an "epitome of virtue".